Yasuda Hall, the most recognized building at the University of Tokyo's Hongo campus

 , often shortened to Todai

-) is the oldest and one of the most prestigious National Universities of Japan.
-Considered the nucleus of higher education in the country, Tokyo University has 10 Faculties (this is roughly equivalent to an Academic Department in the west) and is spread around five campuses in the Greater Tokyo area.
+) is the oldest of the National Universities of Japan, and easily the most prestigious.
+Considered the nucleus of higher education in the country, Tokyo University has 10 Faculties (this is roughly equivalent to an Academic Department or College in the west) and is spread around five campuses in the Greater Tokyo area.
 The Other Wiki

-Getting accepted to a university is one of the main goals of Japanese high school students, and the majority aspires to be accepted by the national universities of Japan, Todai being the hardest to pass.
-If they did not get accepted (which is most of them, as fewer than 1 in 4 applicants are accepted), instead of finding another school to take them in, Japanese students opt instead to take a year off in their studies, preparing themselves to retake the exam for an indefinite number of times
+Getting accepted to a university is one of the main goals of Japanese high school students, and the majority aspire to be accepted by one of the National Universities.
+All tertiary schools in Japan base their admissions on competitive entrance exams, Todai's being the hardest to pass.
+If they did not get accepted (which is most of them, as fewer than 1 in 4 applicants are accepted each year), instead of finding another school to take them in, Japanese students often opt instead to take a year off in their studies, preparing themselves to retake the exam for an indefinite number of times

 until they pass.
-These student are called ronin
+These students are called ronin

-, as students without a university to attend is deemed similar to a Samurai
+, as students without a university to attend are deemed similar to a Samurai

 without a feudal Lord to serve.